WRU considers hosting games in England

 This is the second time the WRU has considered moving games to England after exploring the possibility for the Autumn Nations Cup in November 2020 when the Principality Stadium was used as a field hospital.

-On that occasion Wales ended up playing their matches at Parc y Scarlets in Llanelli, in front of no spectators.
+On that occasion Wales ended up playing their matches at Parc y Scarlets in Llanelli, with no spectators.

 Wembley Stadium will not be able to host any Welsh Six Nations games this year because they are preparing for England international football games in March.